India (Center for Global Health Research)

 Providing India-Specific Analysis and Findings on Equity Impacts and Financial Protection

-While great strides in disease and poverty reduction are being seen in India, the country still accounts for 21% of the global burden of disease and currently has the largest burden of maternal, newborn, and child deaths in the world.
+While great strides in disease and poverty reduction are being seen in India, the country still accounts for 21% of the global burden of disease and currently has the largest burden of maternal, newborn, and child deaths in the world (as of 2016).
 Furthermore, lifestyle changes have created an increased burden of noncommunicable diseases.
 The Center for Global Health Research is working to address these issues.
 CGHR is headed by Dr. Prabhat Jha and is based at the University of Toronto and in New Delhi.

 CGHR serves as one of DCP’s primary collaborators in India focusing on: